-M. Ability: The Applicant must demonstrate that all members of the development team have the ability and financial capacity, in their respective roles, to undertake, comply, maintain and manage the property.
+- M. Ability: The Applicant must demonstrate that all members of the development team have the ability and financial capacity, in their respective roles, to undertake, comply, maintain and manage the property.
 NDHFA may require the Applicant to provide financial statements as deemed necessary.

-Misrepresentation of any information about the experience or financial capacity of any project team member, or failure to disclose team members or any "Identity of Interest", will be grounds for denial or loss of the credits, and may affect future participation in the program.

-- N. Appraisal: An application package involving acquisition costs, which exceed 15 percent of the total project costs, must include an appraisal of the subject property, completed within 6 months of the date of the application by a state Certified General Real Property Appraiser, that supports the amount of acquisition.
+Misrepresentation of any information about the experience or financial capacity of any project team member, or failure to disclose team members or any "Identity of Interest", will be grounds for denial or loss of the credits, and may affect future participation in the program. - N. Appraisal: An application package involving acquisition costs, which exceed 15 percent of the total project costs, must include an appraisal of the subject property, completed within 6 months of the date of the application by a state Certified General Real Property Appraiser, that supports the amount of acquisition.
 Applicant is advised to also consider the requirements of other funding sources, such as USDA Rural Development, before ordering the appraisal. - O. USDA Financing: An application package involving existing USDA debt must include a letter from USDA stating what progress has been made on an "Initial Transfer Request". - P. Self-Scoring: The applicant must provide a self-scoring of the project proposal as part of the application package.
 The self-scoring assessment should indicate the number of points being sought in each scoring category as well as a brief explanation of the project proposal's eligibility for those points.

 Application packages will be reviewed for completeness upon receipt.
-If the 2018 application package is received by September 1, 2017, for pre-review, any missing threshold information will be requested; pre-review will not include scoring.
-Application packages missing any of the above listed items after the September 29, 2017 application deadline will be deemed incomplete and will be given reasonable time to submit the missing information; however, a negative 5 points for each missing item will be assessed in the scoring and ranking process.
+Application packages missing any of the above listed items after the September 28, 2018 application deadline will be deemed incomplete and will be given reasonable time to submit the missing information; however, a negative 5 points for each missing item will be assessed in the scoring and ranking process.